 Homido Virtual Reality Headset V2

-Upping the tech stakes, the second generation Homido VR headset still offers 100-degree field of view, compatibility with the newest iPhones all the way back to the 5S, all wrapped up in a slimmer design.
+Upping the tech stakes, the second generation Homido VR headset still offers a 100-degree field of view, compatibility with the newest iPhones all the way back to the 5S, all wrapped up in a slimmer design.
 It's also suitable for glasses wearers with space for specs inside the faux leather, interchangeable seal.